vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 Check the website for even more details about the boards if you want to know more about them.

+Be aware that the price here is without a hard disk, power supply and a case!

 |                                   | Raspberry Pi 5 - 8 GB                   | Raspberry Pi 4B - 8 GB              | Raspberry Pi 3B+ - 1 GB       |
 |-----------------------------------|-----------------------------------------|-------------------------------------|-------------------------------|
 | **Photo**                         | {{rpi5_img}}                            | {{rpi4_img}}                        | {{rpi3_img}}                  |